pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 - `Replica Read` makes sure that the raft state machine of region peers are correct and have engough context.
 - `Resolve Lock` checks whether related table records are protected by locks and tries to resolve them.
-- `MVCC(Multiversion concurrency control)` read table records by specific version provided by `Timestamp Oracle`.
+- `MVCC(Multiversion concurrency control)` read table records by specific version presented by `Timestamp Oracle`.

 ### Distributed Storage Framwork